eclipse-theia/theia/doc/pull-requests.md

 - [3.](#reviewing-checklist) Reviewers should ensure that all checks from [the review checklist](#review-checklist) are successful.
 <a name="reviewing-share"></a>
 - [4.](#reviewing-share) A reviewer does not need to ensure everything but can verify a part of it and provide feedback as a comment.
+<a name="review-consultation"></a>
+- [5.](#review-consultation) For any change that substantially alters the behavior of the application or one of its components, reviews should be requested from representatives of several contributing organizations to ensure consistency with the goals of the project and compatibility with significant adopters' downstream products.

 ### Requesting Changes